 A Login page will appear, enter your Ubuntu username and password.

-After that Select Docker Containers option given on the Cockpit’s Dashboard Menu.
+After that, select the Docker Containers option is given on the Cockpit’s Dashboard Menu.

 To download any Docker app image from Hub, click on the “Get New Image” option.